Uloric is a mainstream alternative to allopurinol for lowering uric acid to fix your gout.

 Launched in Europe and elsewhere in 2008 as Adenuric, early 2009 saw FDA approval of this gout medication in the USA, as Uloric.
-It is also now available as Atenurix in the Philippines, and possibly India where Ajanta Pharma Limited have febuxostat manufacturing facilities.
+It is also now available as Atenurix in the Philippines, and possibly India where Ajanta Pharma Limited has febuxostat manufacturing facilities.

 Uloric has, like all new drugs, been subject to extensive testing .
-Of course, allopurinol has been tested in real life for over 40 years, and is generally well tolerated.
+Of course, allopurinol has been tested in real life for over 40 years and is generally well tolerated.
 If you are one of the few who cannot tolerate allopurinol, then febuxostat may well be your best way to reduce uric acid to a safe level.

 Research continues into the long term effects of febuxostat around the world, and I’ll post new information here as it becomes available.
-It is also discussed frequently in the gout cures forum, so you can see the real life experiences of other gout patients.
+It is also discussed frequently in the gout cures forum, so you can see the real-life experiences of other gout patients.
 Search for febuxostat OR Uloric OR Adenuric to get the latest views.
 Just copy the search query in italics into the search box at the top of the page.